-Except as indicated, we are not aware of any material relationship between our company and any selling stockholder within the past three years other than as a result of the ownership of the stockholder's shares.
-The selling stockholders acquired the shares offered by this prospectus in connection with the Agreement and Plan of Reorganization among us, Odetics ITS, Inc., MMA Acquisition Corp., Meyer, Mohaddes Associates, Inc. and the selling stockholders dated October 16, 1998.
+Except as indicated, we are not aware of any material relationship between our company and any Selling Stockholder within the past three years other than as a result of the ownership of the stockholder's shares.
+The Selling Stockholders acquired the shares offered by this prospectus in connection with the company's private placement in December of 1998.
 Pursuant to this agreement, we agreed to effect a shelf registration (of which this prospectus is a part) of all of the shares in order to permit the selling stockholders to sell these shares from time to time in the public market or in privately-negotiated transactions.
-We have agreed to prepare and file any amendments and supplements to the Registration Statement as may be necessary to keep the Registration Statement effective until the earlier of: (i) October 15, 1999; (ii) the date on which all of the shares being registered have been sold pursuant to the Registration Statement; or (iii) all of the shares held by each selling stockholder can be sold by the selling stockholder in a three month period pursuant to Rule 144 under the Securities Act.
-We have also agreed to pay for all expenses of this offering other than fees and expenses of counsel for the selling stockholders and any underwriting discounts and commissions and brokerage commissions and fees.
+We have agreed to prepare and file any amendments and supplements to the Registration Statement as may be necessary to keep the Registration Statement effective until the earlier of: (i) two years following the date of the prospectus; (ii) the date on which all of the shares being registered have been sold pursuant to the Registration Statement; or (iii) all of the shares held by each selling stockholder can be sold by the selling stockholder in a three month period pursuant to Rule 144 under the Securities Act.
+We have also agreed to pay for all expenses of this offering other than fees and expenses of counsel for the Selling Stockholders and any underwriting discounts and commissions and brokerage commissions and fees.